DeepLight01/MyOnion/README.md

 This is just a fork of OnionUi.
-Please visit there github for release download.
+Please visit their github for release download.

 https://github.com/OnionUI/Onion